YvesCoding/vuescroll/README.md

 ## Demo

-There are 15 demos on the website that can meet your daily need on developing website: [demo](https://wangyi7099.github.io/vuescroll/)
+There are 15 demos on the website that can absolutely meet your daily need on developing website: [demo](https://wangyi7099.github.io/vuescroll/)

 ## UseAge